Creating fictional people since 1989.

 - Northern Exposure

-I’m not that big a fan of movies, but when these come on TV, I always watch them:
+Melina is not that big a fan of movies, but when these come on TV, she always watch these:

 - Sense and Sensibility